Abstract painting with muted earthy tones, hints of red, orange, and yellow, and some white streaks near the center-left.

 For three vibrant summer evenings, actors who are also visual artists take over the galleried basement of The Department Store in Brixton, London, showcasing ceramics, sculpture, painting, printmaking, and more, all in support of the Theatre Artists Fund.
 Between July 2020 and March 2022, the fund realised emergency funds for theatre freelancers across the UK in need of critical financial aid, due to the devastating impact of COVID-19 on the theatre sector.

 2025 was Molly’s first year participating in the show with a selection of work which included her new collection Waiting for Odysseus - six paintings exploring the quiet strength of Penelope, through the themes of memory, myth and human endurance.
+She’s looking forward to exhibiting this coming summer, July 2026.

-Introducing : The Monochrome Portraits
+The Monochrome Portraits

 Hamish Mackie, Sculptor, on Molly’s portraits of his daughters.